These dairy free Swedish meatballs are a warm, comforting classic made with clean ingredients and creamy gravy that tastes just like the traditional.

 Step by step

-- Once you have cooked both sides of the meatballs, using tongs, turn the meatballs on their sides and cook each side for 2-3 minutes then remove from the skillet and place on a plate.
+- Step 3: Once you have cooked both sides of the meatballs, using tongs, turn the meatballs on their sides and cook each side for 2 minutes, then remove from the skillet and place on a plate.

-Store these meatballs in an airtight container for up to 5 days.
+Storing: Let the meatballs cool completely, then store them in an airtight container in the fridge for up to 5 days.

 Recipe